hubotio/hubot/docs/scripting.md

 ## Send & reply

 The `msg` parameter is, despite the name, an instance of [Response](../src/response.coffee).
-With it, you can `send` a message back to the room the `msg` came from, or `reply` to the person that sent the message.
+With it, you can `send` a message back to the room the `msg` came from, `emote` a message to a room (If the given adapter supports it), or `reply` to the person that sent the message.
 For example:

 ```coffeescript
 module.exports = (robot) ->